Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions: Introduction

 In the deterministic case, one of the popular approaches is to use a stochastic search technique where randomly sampled points in a compact domain are explored with the help of a local search method and a specific set of rules.
 These rules are designed to qualify any new randomly sampled point to start a local search, and they depend on the already observed values of the points in the neighborhood of the point being tested.
 With the help of such rules, these types of algorithms try to avoid finding the same local minima multiple times.
 Such types of algorithms are known as \textit{multistart} algorithms~\cite{RinnooyKan1987,RinnooyKan1987ii,Locatelli1998}.
 Among various multistart algorithms, one of the most popular is MLSL~\cite{RinnooyKan1987,RinnooyKan1987ii}, which provides asymptotic guarantees in identifying all the local minima assuming all stationary points of the objective function are separated by a positive distance.
 Locatelli~\cite{Locatelli1998} improves upon this assumption of separated stationary points and introduces N-MLSL (non-monotonic MLSL).
-Parallel implementation of MLSL is also discussed in \cite{Larson2016} and in ~\cite{Larson2018} with asymptotic guarantees to find multiple and all local minima, respectively, when the true function $f(x)$ can be concurrently evaluated at any $x\in \cD$, unlike MLSL.
-Our algorithm extends the MLSL algorithm to the case when we have access only to noisy function values.
-Like MLSL, we also rely on state-of-the-art local stochastic optimization techniques with first- and second-order convergence guarantees~\cite{jin2018local,Ghadimi2014,Ghadimi2015}.
-However, to the best of our knowledge, no work has developed a multistart algorithm for stochastic function evaluations.
+Parallel implementation of MLSL is also discussed in~\cite{Larson2018} with asymptotic guarantees to find all local minima when the true function $f(x)$ can be concurrently evaluated at any $x\in \cD$, unlike MLSL.
+Mathesen et al.~\cite{Mathesen2020} propose a novel approach, where the restart points are decided based on ideas developed in BO literature~\cite{Frazier2018,Nguyen2017,Wessing2017}.
+Instead of randomly selecting the restart points from the search domain, their method chooses points based on a surrogate Gaussian process model of the objective function.
+Naturally, their surrogate model is updated sequentially using the observed function values at points that are already evaluated.
+A detailed review of such algorithms, including significant recent developments, can be found in~\cite{Frazier2018}.
+Similarly, the methods in~\cite{Krityakierne2015,Peri2012AMG,Regis2012} consider other approaches for utilizing a surrogate model within a multistart framework.
+Multistart methods that seek improved efficiency have considered early termination of local searches~\cite{Zilinskas19} and tunneling and evolutionary strategies~\cite{Zheng21}.
+We note that these methods are for deterministic objectives.
+Extending such approaches to the stochastic setting may yield similar improvements.